 Coe is an expert in American political discourse whose body of research focuses on presidents and news media.
 He has conducted numerous studies uncovering over-time changes in how presidents address the public and work to get their messages transmitted in news coverage.
-This research has especially focused on presidential communication about military action and presidents’ use of religious messages.
-Coe is a member of the research network for the National Institute for Civil Discourse.
+This research has especially focused on changes in the presidency amid new contexts and on how presidents talk about issues of identity.

 Demonstrates that the rationales for war circulating in television news during the Iraq War had only a limited impact on public support for the war.

 Shows that all modern presidents have relied on six primary rationales for war, but that their emphasis on these rationales varies considerably.
 Argues that this variation is caused more by wartime circumstances than by a president’s individual characteristics.